RunningPie/II2100_All-About-Me/all-about-me/docs/index.md

 This static site is an autobiography made to introduce myself.
 But the introduction has it's own page you can check out later in the navbar on the left side.

 For now, welcome to my home (that's why this landing page is called home).
 Enjoy the music and have some coffee.

+!!! tip "Click the Coffee!"
+    Tap the ☕ emoji below to get a surprise message.

 <span onclick="alert('Enjoy your coffee!')">☕</span>

 !!! info "Notes"